Isterya/Isterya/README.md

 ---

-> 💬 I approach development with long-term thinking and attention to architecture
+> 💬 I approach development with long-term thinking and architectural focus —
-> — always aiming to grow beyond my current title.
+> always striving to think like a senior, even if the title comes later.